freedogski/Base-Score-Helper/Readme.md

    **Mobile devices** - No guarantee that this will work on Android phones, tablets or iPad**, iPhones as the smaller screens may inhibit proper operation

-*- One quirk to note with iPad (after limited testing) - Windows Chrome bookmark synced to iPad Chrome will **not** work due to differences in iPadOS*
+** One quirk to note with iPad (after limited testing) - Windows Chrome bookmark synced to iPad Chrome will **not** work due to differences in iPadOS

-*- To overcome this with iPad, always create bookmarklets in Safari first.*
+To overcome this with **iPad**, always create bookmarklets in Safari first.
 1. Even if you want them in Chrome on iPad
 2. Create/Save the bookmarklet in Safari.
-3. Edit the URL and paste your javascript: code.
+3. Edit the URL and paste your bookmarklet code.
 4. Test it — it will work.
-5. Copy that code into Chrome’s bookmark manually if needed.*
+5. Copy that code into Chrome’s bookmark manually - to use in Chrome iPad.

 ---